Gift Wrapped (game show): Round 3

 In the third round, each team faces five multiple choice questions, each containing three possible answers.
 Each question can have one, two, or three correct answers.
 Both teams alternate turns, whether they answered correctly or incorrectly.
 The first team to answer all five of their questions correctly unwraps their bonus holiday gift and moves on to the final round, the other leaves with nothing.

 Final round

 In the final round, the winning team has a chance to win all six of their prizes.
-One partner is sent offstage to an isolation booth, while the other is shown six categories and has 30 seconds (5 seconds per category) to create a list of items that describe each category.
+One partner is sent offstage to an isolation booth.
+At the same time, the other is shown six categories and has 30 seconds (5 seconds per category) to create a list of items that describe each category.
 When time is up, the isolated partner is brought back onstage and must guess what each category is based on their partner's clues.
 Each correct answer wins the team one of their prizes with all six winning them the holiday in addition to their other five prizes.